apapaefs/phys3500k_sp25/README.md

 You can also get access to KSU's Timur workstation.
 This will require some knowledge of UNIX/Linux operating systems.
 The advantage is that this system is fast and should always be available.

 #### Instructions:

+##### Pre-requisites:

+First of all, you will need a terminal emulator (https://en.wikipedia.org/wiki/Terminal_emulator).

+For the various operating systems:

+- Windows: You will need to install the "Windows Subsystem for Linux" (WSL), see https://learn.microsoft.com/en-us/windows/wsl/install.
+It is recommended that you install the ubuntu version of this.
+- MacOS: It comes with a terminal emulator.
+If you can't find it immediately in your app shortcuts, search for "Terminal" in spotlight.
+- Linux: You should already have a terminal installed by default!

+You will also need to have the GlobalProtect VPN for KSU installed, for Windows/MacOS see https://uits.kennesaw.edu/vpn/index.php and for Linux see https://hpcdocs.kennesaw.edu/vpn-client/linux/ (the latter has not been tested!).

+##### Accessing Timur:

 First login to the server and clone the repository.
 Using your terminal:
 ```ssh -Y timur.kennesaw.edu```